 Nowadays, there is a debate whether Zirconium is a metal or ceramic material.
-This post pretends to clarify the frequently asked questions from both the professionals and the patients.
+This page pretends to clarify the frequently asked questions from both the professionals and the patients.

 Zirconium, the chemical element: